 Are aphids dangerous?

 I can think of two main reasons for someone to ask this question.
-First, wondering if aphids can bite, causing some sort of skin reaction.
+First, wondering if aphids can bite, causing a skin reaction.
 Fortunately, aphids live on plant sap and cannot survive on any other living.
 The second, is consuming aphid-containing vegetables safe?
 According to Mother Earth News, aphids are edible insects.
-This might not sound appetizing, but if you harvest kale and you find some aphids still hanging in there after washing, you should not worry about any leftover aphids after washing your greens.
+That might not sound appetizing, but that only means you should not worry about any leftover aphids after washing your greens.